LYNSEY DAVIS / PROGRAM DIRECTOR / CHOREOGRAPHER / TEACHING ARTIST

 Alexis graduated cum laude from Minnesota State University, Mankato, in 2014 with a Bachelor of Fine Arts in Dance.
 While there she had the privilege of working with artists like Zenon Dance Company, Penelope French, Stuart Pimsler Dance and Theater, and Gabe Anderson.
 While in college she received recognition for her choreography in the musical, 'Spring Awakening', and received the Bunny Just Theater Scholarship in 2012 and 2013.
 She has danced professionally for local dance companies such as Alternative Motion Project and Black Label Movement.
 Alexis has been teaching recreational and competitive dance for the past five years at Woodbury Dance Center and Northstar Dance Company.

-BRENNA STEVENS / TEACHING ARTIST
+BRENNA STEVENS / SUBSTITUTE TEACHING ARTIST

 Brenna Stevens is a Minnesota native who began her early dance career at Woodbury Dance Center.
 She completed her training at Delmonico Dance under the instruction of both Lynsey Davis and Tara Webbe Filomena Cacciatore.
 Throughout her time at Delmonico.
 Brenna taught recreational preschool and kindergarten classes along with substitute teaching competition and ballet classes.
 After graduating she continued to perform, teach, and choreograph, along with coordinating Lawrence University's annual spring dance show for the past three years, as Co-Director of Melee Dance Troupe.
 She also studied ballet and Graham Technique in Paris last spring at the Paris Marais School of Dance.